resnostyle/chatgpt-prompts/README.md

 # chatgpt-prompts
-a repo for fun stuff
+Just like everyone else, I created a repo for chat-gpt prompts.
+Maybe I never create more prompts, maybe I do.
+I dunno.
+Here's it goes though.